 In the ZKA this export control function was substantially strengthened.
 In 1988, for example, it had employed 94 staff in total, whereas in 1994 it employed approximately 370, including 150 investigators on export controls.
 It also coordinates the activities of approximately 2500 customs investigation officers throughout Germany.
-One consequence of this expansion in resources was an increase in the number of investigations from 405 in 1989 to 1051 in 1991.
-The status of the ZKA was also enhanced, as compared to the ZKI, which had the legal status of a local customs agency, to that of a central federal authority subordinated only to the Minister of Finance.
-The status of the status of the Minister of Finance.
+One consequence of this expansion in resources was an increase in the number of investigations from 405 in 1989 to 1051 in 1991.80 The status of the ZKA was also enhanced, as compared to the ZKI, which had the legal status of a local customs agency, to that of a central federal authority subordinated only to the Minister of Finance.81